jysui123/esql/README.md

 ## Attentions
-- If you want to apply aggregation on some fields, they should not be in type `text` in ES (set type of a field by put mapping to your table)
+- If you want to apply aggregation on some fields, they should not be in type `text` in ES
 - `COUNT(colName)` will include documents w/ null values in that column in ES SQL API, while in esql we exclude null valued documents
 - ES SQL API and esql do not support `SELECT DISTINCT`, a workaround is to query something like `SELECT * FROM table GROUP BY colName`
 - ES SQL API does not support `ORDER BY aggregation`, esql support it by applying bucket_sort